 Decolonising The Outdoors is a creative and community project which dismantles narratives of dominating land and extracting nature.
 Their events focus on rebuilding relationships with our natural environment, and imagining anti-imperial and anti-capitalist futures.

-For their first collaboration with the EAF Civic Programme, diaspora/sunago will bring space for BPOC* participants in Edinburgh to gather, walk, reflect and discuss ways of healing.
+For their first collaboration with the EAF Civic Programme, diaspora/sunago brought space for BPOC* participants in Edinburgh to gather, walk, reflect and discuss ways of healing.
 Following a closed group session in June 2025, this continuing body of work brings together those previously separated (sunago) to explore ways to heal through food, community and the outdoors.

 Decolonising The Outdoors is run by Aileen Angsutorn Lees, a queer Thai-British multidisciplinary artist and facilitator based in Perthshire.